 Manufactured housing is appealing to buyers for many reasons.
 Prime reasons for looking at mobile home construction as an option include the variety of floor plans available, the speed at which a home can be completed, affordability, an ability to personalize both the interior and exterior styles, and the list of communities that either welcome mobile homes or consist entirely of manufactured housing.

 Today's manufactured housing is safe, attractive, well-built and durable, and offers great value.

-Homes Direct is available to answer all your questions about quality, location, and financing, and will address your specific needs and help you on the path to home ownership.
+Homes Direct is available to answer all your questions about how are mobile homes built and help you on the path to home ownership.